NREL/SOEP-QSS/Dependencies.md

 # Dependencies

+## Notes
+- BIDR do deferred updating: Eliminate that?
+Save old in Defer
+- Inputs currently have a q rep that is lower order than the x: Should they be the same x rep ???
+Inputs don't do observer updates so all changes to them propagate immediately
+- Triggers use fmu_set_x: To restore the option for q-based state rep propagation need to do fmu_set_s for states and fmu_set_x for inputs (but for inputs q and x state should be the same so fmu_set_s should work for both types of observees)
+- Use QSS# instead of LIQSS# for non-self-observer var's???
+  - Prove same behavior
+  - Simplify LIQSS code: Assume self-observer
+  - Verify behavior on stiff/other models
+  - Pooled operations for LIQSS should eventually be separate since they need different input info and don't use some of the pool computed values currently
+    - They could do pooling for each q_l/u deriv call but it might not be more efficient
+- Deferred updating degraded some accuracy and performance so dropping it
+  - With q-based state propagation it is not an issue in QSS1|2 but QSS3+ will have order-dependent solutions with ND
+- State initialization has order dependency with ND: Ideas:
+  - Use deferred x_2_ and above for states
+  - Cycle with previous phase x_2_ + values a few times ?
+  - Note: States initialized first and these are computational observees so non-states should not have order dependencies

 ## Testing
 - Interdependencies: Eval order for using latest or rhs all "old"
   - Might have triangular dependency structure s.t. can use only updated inputs but is that what CVode does?